Create a full, possibly valid cff object from a given source. This

 #> - keywords

-# Update a field on a list, for example authors or contacts.
+# Update a key in a list, for example authors or contacts.

 old <- cff_create(demo_file)